 I've also been an investor.
 I worked with Battery Ventures and Rho Ventures to invest in communications services, compute infrastructure, and enterprise applications.

-I've blogged on and off since blogging became a thing in the early 2000s.
-I went deep into social media and then pulled back.
+I've blogged on and off since blogging first emerged in the early 2000s.
+I diverted my focus—like everyone it seems—to social media and recently pulled back.
 (Jaron Lanier sums up how I feel about social media in his book Ten Arguments for Deleting Your Social Media Accounts Right Now.)
 I love good writing and aspire to write more.
-This blog is a collection of thoughts and a catalog of the readings and thinkers that have had an impact on me.
+This blog is a collection of thoughts and a catalog of the readings, thinkers, builders, art, and artists that have had an impact on me.